Cosas1008/LeetCode/Practice/SlidingWindow/README.md

 - [ ] 1456	Maximum Number of Vowels in a Substring of Given Length
 - [ ] 1498	Number of Subsequences That Satisfy the Given Sum Condition
 - [ ] 1499	Max Value of Equation
-- [ ] 1658	Minimum Operations to Reduce X to Zero
 - [ ] 1358    Number of Substrings Containing All Three Characters
 - [ ] Count Number of Nice Subarrays
 - [ ] Replace the Substring for Balanced String
-- [x] Subarrays with K Different Integers
 - [ ] Fruit Into Baskets
 - [ ] Shortest Subarray with Sum at Least K
 - [ ] Minimum Size Subarray Sum